NCT Safer Travel Guidance for Customers

 Treat our Staff with Respect

-All of our employees are key workers, ensuring that people who have to make journeys by public transport can do so, but they are not responsible for the enforcement of social distancing.
+All of our employees are key workers, ensuring that people who have to make journeys by public transport can do so.

 We are doing everything we can to protect them and you by providing them with face coverings, gloves, sanitiser, disinfectant wipes and reminding them to follow the guidelines on washing their hands and keep their distance, when they can.